Giulio d'Este: The second quarrel

-Subsequently, Giulio and Ippolito discovered that they were both admirers of a lady of the court, and cousin of Lucrezia, Angela Borgia, who seemed to favor Giulio.
-The Cardinal Ippolito, a libertine and ladies' man, prided himself that his refinement could conquer beautiful women, and was resentful.
+Subsequently, Giulio and Ippolito discovered that they were both admirers of a lady of the court, and cousin of Lucrezia, Angela Borgia, who seemed to favor Giulio (i.
+The Cardinal Ippolito, a libertine and ladies' man, prided himself that his refinement could)conquer beautiful women, and was resentful.
 When Angela told him that, "Monsignore, your brother's [Giulio's] eyes are worth more than the whole of your person...", he flew into an uncontrollable rage.
 On 3 November 1505, while Giulio was returning from a trip to Belriguardo, he was surrounded by servants of Ippolito, who had ordered them to kill his half brother and tear out his eyes.
 Giulio was alone and, although he survived, was so brutally beaten he was scarred and his eyes were stabbed.
 He eventually lost his eyesight in one eye and was left with only blurred vision in the other.
 Ippolito had hastened to send to the Italian courts his version of the event, which ensured he avoided punishment.

 In December of that same year, Alfonso secured a formal truce between the brothers.